 The United States is infamous for its massive damage awards.

 A substantial portion of such large recoveries is attributable to damages for pain and suffering, which remain unlimited in much of the country.

 To be sure, there have been efforts in some states to rein in extravagant damage awards.
 About a dozen states limit damages in personal injury cases, and still more in medical malpractice cases.
-On the other hand, in several states, legislative attempts to impose similar damage caps have been struck down by the courts.

 Filing a lawsuit always involves costs.
 At a minimum, virtually every case will have filing fees and lawyers’ fees.
 But the United States and Ontario have developed different rules for who ultimately pays those costs.